Everything you need to know about airline bereavement fares

 As you can see above, not all airlines offer discounted airfare for those who have lost or are about to lose an immediate family member.
 But don’t worry!
 Sometimes, last-minute promotions can be just as low as a bereavement fare.

-Your best bet is to search for last-minute flight deals and compare the rate and level of flexibility with the bereavement fare, if the carrier you want to fly offers one.
+Your best bet is to search for last-minute flight deals and compare the rate and level of flexibility with the bereavement discount, if the carrier you want to fly offers one.
 Airlines may include advantages in their bereavement fare like no change fees, so be sure to ask the airline representative about such inclusions when you talk to them.

 Tips for traveling during bereavement